 You can even buy the same type of mushrooms for five days in a row and end up using them in so many different ways.

-You can prepare them for soup, snacks, pasta sauce, or as a simple appetizer like this puff pastry tart.
+You can prepare them for quick mushroom pasta, soups, snacks or as a simple appetizer like this mushroom tart puff pastry.
 Regardless of how you cook them, the mushrooms’ earthiness is always a good flavor base to play around with.

 - Parsley – you can use fresh or dried ones.